 <a> tags on a page, loop through them, and replace them with their respective link previews:

-.each method creates a loop which iterates over every element matching the provided selector.
+.each method creates a loop that iterates over every element matching the provided selector.
 In our example, we only want

 Now it's time to bring in that

 This is how Ajax requests are structured: the contents of

 $.ajax() is essentially an object taking values it will use to construct the request.
 The above example is about as simple as it gets for making a barebones GET call.
 We're looping through each

 <a> tag and passing its contents (the URL) to the API, and receiving an object in response.

 Ajax requests can take way more parameters than the ones we just specified.
 I recommend reading over the JQuery Ajax documentation closely, not only for the sake of these requests but understanding the potential items we can specify will solidify an understanding of REST APIs in general.

 contentType: "application/json" specifies that the content coming back to us will be in JSON format - this is a very common header when dealing with REST APIs.